ecampuslearning/creativehubs.github.io/README.md

-# Development Containers Website
+# Developers Containers Site & Terminals

-This repo holds the website for the [Development Containers Specification](https://github.com/devcontainers/spec).
+This repo holds the website for the [Inclusive Developers Hub](https://github.com/ecampuslearning/spec).

-You may view the site at [containers.dev](https://containers.dev).
+You may view the site at [containers.dev](https://developer.igecloud.com).

 ## Building